Debugging your connector

 WARNING

-Debugging of webhook triggers is not supported on our cloud debugger today.
+Debugging of webhook triggers is not supported on our Test code tab at this time.
 To debug webhook triggers, we suggest using the SDK CLI.

 Debugging triggers and actions allow you to debug two main portions: